 Not only will leasing a vehicle from Kooya Australia Fleet Solutions help towards a prosperous Indigenous business sector you will also be helping Indigenous Communities right across Australia.

-The Kulbardi fund encourages, supports and inspires Indigenous Communities and designs and delivers programs around education, numeracy and literacy.
+The Bibbulmun fund encourages, supports and inspires Indigenous Communities and designs and delivers programs around education, numeracy and literacy.
 This includes scholarships, work ready programs, reclaiming culture and language courses, youth diversionary programs, elder’s camps and leadership programs.

-Kulbardi Fund Advisory Committee: Kali Balint (CEO – Indigenous Consulting Group Australia), Amu Shah (Chair – Quick Corporate Australia), Kim Collard (CEO – Kulbardi), Colleen Hayward (Head of Kurongkurl Katitjin, ECU’s Centre for Indigenous Education and Research), Darren Hayes (CEO – Quick Corporate Australia) and Uncle Noel Nannup (Nyungar Elder).
+Bibbulmun Fund Advisory Committee: Kali Balint (CEO – Indigenous Consulting Group Australia), Amu Shah (Chair – Quick Corporate Australia), Kim Collard (CEO – Kulbardi), Colleen Hayward (Head of Kurongkurl Katitjin, ECU’s Centre for Indigenous Education and Research), Darren Hayes (CEO – Quick Corporate Australia) and Uncle Noel Nannup (Nyungar Elder).